centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-linux-snmp.md

 ### Monitored objects

-This plugin-pack provides monitoring of every Linux based systems with a SNMP server enabled
+This Plugin-Pack provides assets to monitor all types of Linux based systems with a SNMP server enabled:

     * Centos
     * Redhat